Stefan0712/fitness-app/README.md

 * **Activity Logs** – View your daily progress and logged exercises and workouts
 * **Nutrition Logs** – Log and manage your food and water intake
 * **Food Logs** - Track quantity, meal type, and important macros
-* **Exercises Library** - Manage a local library of exercise
+* **Exercises Library** - Manage a local library of exercises
 * **Workouts Library** - Use your exercises to create all kinds of workouts
-* **Pre-made Exercises and Workouts** - Use the pre-made list of exercises and workotus already available through the API (API availability is limited for now since I host it on my pc)
+* **Pre-made Exercises and Workouts** - Use the pre-made list of exercises and workouts already available through the API (API availability is limited for now since I host it on my pc)
-* **Simple and usefull Dashboard** - Stay updated on your progress with a simple dashboard with only the info you need
+* **A simple and useful Dashboard** - Stay updated on your progress with a simple dashboard with only the info you need

 ---

 ## 📋 What Can the App Do

 Please keep in mind that the app is still work in progress.
-With that said, you should expect that some features might change, some might have bugs or not work at all, but I will update this ReadME as often as possible.
+That said, some features may still change, contain bugs, or be non-functional, but I will update this ReadME as often as possible.

 ### Manage Exercises